HuangFJ/near-amm/README.md

 near create-account $b_id --masterAccount $owner_id
 near create-account $amm_id --masterAccount $owner_id
 ```
 We use NEAR CLI to create the accounts.
 First we need to login with `jonhuang.testnet`. `jonhuang.testnet` was created via NEAR wallet app https://wallet.testnet.near.org/.
-And then create three contract accounts `a.jonhuang.testnet`, `b.jonhuang.testnet` and `amm.jonhuang.testnet`.
+And then create three contract accounts `a.jonhuang.testnet`, `b.jonhuang.testnet` and `z.jonhuang.testnet`.
 All of them's master key is: `jonhuang.testnet`.

 ## Deploy and Init Smart Contract
 ```bash